bwboynton/EtsyAnalyzer/README.md

 # EtsyAnalyzer
 This program downloads shop listings from Etsy and computes the most relevant terms for each shop.

-It has been tested with Python 3.7.4 only.
+It has been tested with Python 3.6.9 and 3.7.4 only.

 To ensure you have necessary packages installed run
 ```